Shivani-Ananya/WatchNow-Movie-TV-Streaming-Platform/README.md

-# WatchNow-Movie-TV-Streaming-Platform
-Live Demo — WatchNow  Based on the deployed site, WatchNow has a streaming-platform style interface with movies, trending content, genres, My List, Continue Watching, popular/top-rated sections, new releases, and filtering by director, quality, cast, and languages.

 # WatchNow — Movie & TV Streaming Platform

 WatchNow is a modern movie and TV streaming web application designed to provide users with a Netflix-inspired browsing and discovery experience.